Institute Goals

 Learning Objectives

-The LASER curriculum is intentionally designed and carefully scaffolded to help current and future educational researchers in to:
+The LASER curriculum is intentionally designed and carefully scaffolded to help current and future educational researchers:

 Formulate Research Questions.
 Learners will understand which research questions/issues appropriately addressed by LA as compared to other analytical approaches and advanced methods;